 Missouri Home Funeral Laws

-Find out what you need to know before having a funeral in Missouri.
+Find out what you need to know before having a home funeral in Missouri.

-If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
-Here is an overview of the rules that govern home funerals in Missouri.
+If you're interested in holding a home funeral for a loved one in Missouri, you'll need to be aware of the state laws that govern funerals.

 Do You Need a Funeral Director in Missouri?

-In all states, it is legal to have your loved one's body at home after they die.
-Missouri does not require you to involve a licensed funeral director in making or carrying out final arrangements.
-(See, for example, Missouri Revised Statutes § 193.145 (2018), which permits "the funeral director or person in charge of final disposition of the dead body" to file the death certificate.)
+In all states, it's legal to have your loved one's body at home after they die.
+Missouri doesn't require you to involve a licensed funeral director in making or carrying out final arrangements.
+(See, for example, Mo.
+Rev. Stat. § 193.145 (2024), which permits "the funeral director or person in charge of final disposition of the dead body" to file the death certificate.)

-Who Has the Right to Make Funeral Arrangements in Missouri?
+Who Has the Right to Make Funeral Arrangements?

 Missouri law determines who has the right to make final decisions about a person's body and funeral services.
-This right and responsibility goes to the following people, in order:
+The responsibility to make your funeral decisions goes to the following people, in order:

 • your attorney-in-fact, if you grant this power in a durable power of attorney